Create snapshots

 rekkord save -n <NAME> <PATH1> <PATH2> ...

-The command will give you the snapshot hash once it finishes.
-You can retrieve the hash later with rekkord list.
+The command will give you the object hash of the snapshot once it finishes.
+You can retrieve the hash later with rekkord snapshots.

 List snapshots